walshjm3/website/content/publication/cell1/index.md

 ---
-title: 'High-Resolution Spectroscopic Study of Extremely Metal-Poor Star Candidates from the SkyMapper Survey'
+title: 'A proteome-scale map of the human interactome network'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Heather R. Jacobson
+  - Rolland, Thomas
-  - Stefan Keller
+  - Tasan, Murat
-  - Anna Frebel
+  - Charloteaux, Benoit
-  - Andrew R. Casey
+  - Pevzner, Samuel J
-  - Martin Asplund
+  - Zhong, Quan
-  - Michael S. Bessell
-  - Gary S. Da Costa
-  - Karin Lind
+  - Sahni, Nidhi
-  - Anna F. Marino
-  - John E. Norris
-  - José M. Peña
-  - Brian P. Schmidt
-  - Patrick Tisserand
+  - Yi, Song
-  - admin
+  - Lemmens, Irma
-  - David Yong
+  - Fontanillo, Celia
-  - Qinsi Yu
+  - Mosca, Roberto

 # Author notes (optional)

-date: '2015-07-09'
+date: '2014-11-20'
 doi: ''

 # Publication type.